Heart scan (coronary calcium scan)

 A heart scan (coronary calcium scan) provides pictures of your heart's arteries.
 Doctors may use this test to look for calcium deposits in the coronary arteries that can narrow your arteries and increase your heart attack risk.
 The image on the left shows where the heart is located in the body (A), and the middle image shows the area of the coronary calcium scan image (B).
 The image on the right shows a coronary calcium scan (C).

-A heart scan, also known as a coronary calcium scan, is a specialized X-ray test that provides pictures of your heart that can help your doctor detect and measure calcium-containing plaque in the arteries.
+A heart scan, also known as a coronary calcium scan, is a specialized X-ray test that provides pictures of your heart that can help your doctor detect and measure calcium-containing plaque in your arteries.

-Plaque inside the arteries of your heart can grow and restrict blood flow to the muscles of the heart.
+Plaque inside the arteries of your heart can grow and restrict blood flow to the muscles of your heart.
 Measuring calcified plaque with a heart scan may allow your doctor to identify possible coronary artery disease before you have signs and symptoms.

 Products & Services